One-dimensional asymmetrically interacting quantum droplets in Bose-Bose mixtures: Theoretical framework

 \subsection{Time-dependent extended Gross-Pitaevskii equation}

-We consider the quantum droplet in a one-dimensional (1D) weakly interacting Bose-Bose mixture with equal masses (i.e., $m=m_1=m_2$) stabilized by the beyond MF or LHY energies arising from quantum fluctuations~\cite{petrov2015quantum}.
-This quantum droplet can be described by the effective energy functional including the LHY energy corrections~\cite{petrov2016ultradilute}
+We consider the quantum droplet in a one-dimensional (1D) weakly interacting Bose-Bose mixture with equal masses (i.e., $m=m_1=m_2$) stabilized by the beyond-MF or LHY energies arising from quantum fluctuations~\cite{petrov2015quantum}.
+This quantum droplet can be described by the 1D effective energy density functional including the LHY energy corrections~\cite{petrov2016ultradilute},

 near the collapsing point $0<\delta g\equiv g+g_{12}\ll g\equiv\sqrt{g_1g_2}$ of the mean-field level.
-Here, the first two terms at the right side of Eq.~\eqref{eq:energyfunctional} correspond to mean-field energy, and the third term is the LHY energy. $g_{1,2}$ and $g_{12}$ are the effective 1D intra- and interspin interaction strengths, which are repulsive and attractive in this quantum droplet regime, respectively, i.e., $g_{1,2}>0$ and $g_{12}<0$. $n_{1,2}$ represents the density of two spin components.
+Here, the first two terms at the right side of Eq.~\eqref{eq:energyfunctional} correspond to mean-field energy and the third term is the LHY energy.
+Note that the LHY energy functional possesses distinct expressions for different dimensions~\cite{petrov2015quantum,petrov2016ultradilute}. $g_{1,2}$ and $g_{12}$ are the effective 1D intra- and interspin interaction strengths, which are repulsive and attractive in this quantum droplet regime, respectively, i.e., $g_{1,2}>0$ and $g_{12}<0$. $n_{1,2}$ represents the density of two spin components.

-In this work, instead of considering the symmetric interaction (i.e., $g_1=g_2$) as in most previous works, we emphasize the effect of asymmetric intraspin interactions with $g_1\neq g_2$ on quantum droplets and introduce a dimensionless interaction ratio
+In this work, instead of considering the symmetric interaction (i.e., $g_1=g_2$) as in most previous works, we emphasize the effect of asymmetric intraspin interactions with $g_1\neq g_2$ on quantum droplets and introduce a dimensionless interaction ratio,

 to quantify this asymmetry.
-For this purpose, by starting from the energy functional in Eq.~\eqref{eq:energyfunctional} and employing the Heisenberg equation of motion, we derive the extended GPE for an asymmetric 1D Bose-Bose mixture in an external harmonic trap~\cite{petrov2016ultradilute,mithun2020modulational}, being
+For this purpose, by starting from the energy functional in Eq.~\eqref{eq:energyfunctional} and employing the Heisenberg equation of motion, we derive the extended GPE for an asymmetric 1D Bose-Bose mixture in an external harmonic trap~\cite{petrov2016ultradilute,mithun2020modulational},

 for spin component $\sigma=\{1,2\}$ with different spin indices $\sigma\neq\bar{\sigma}$. $H_\mathrm{ho}=-\frac{\hbar^2}{2m}\partial_x^2 +V_\mathrm{ext}(x)$ denotes the single-particle Hamiltonian of a harmonic oscillator, and the frequency $\omega_x=\kappa\omega_0$ of the trapping potential $V_\mathrm{ext}(x)=\frac{1}{2}m\omega_x^2 x^2$ can be tuned by a parameter $\kappa$. $n_\sigma\equiv\left|\psi_\sigma\right|^2$ represents the local density of two spin components, and the wave functions are normalized to $N$, i.e., $\sum_{\sigma=1,2}\int \left|\psi_\sigma\right|^2 dx=N$.
 In practical calculations, we adopt a set of characteristic units related to the harmonic oscillator, i.e., the characteristic energy $E_0\equiv\hbar\omega_0$ and length $x_0=\sqrt{\hbar/(m\omega_0)}$, to obtain dimensionless extended GPE.
 By separating the variables via $\psi_\sigma(x,t)=\psi_\sigma(x)e^{-i\mu t}$ with the chemical potential $\mu$ and numerically solving the time-independent coupled equations, we can study the static properties of quantum droplets.